SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

   * **Billing Cycle (4)** - clicking on it opens a drop-down menu where you can select how often you want to be billed for your subscription:
      * Annually
      * Monthly
-  * **Currency (5)** - clicking on it opens a drop-down menu where you can select the currency in which you want to be charged:
+  * **Currency (5)** - clicking on it opens a drop-down menu where you can select the currency in which you want to be charged in:
      * USD - US Dollar
      * GBP - British Pound
      * EUR - Euro